 Once again, this strategy requires discipline!
 You must never charge on your credit card more than you can pay off in full by the end of the month.
+For this strategy to be most effective, you must pay your credit card bills on time and in full every month.
 If you are budgeting and planning, then this credit card strategy works and makes you money.